StadGent/fractal_styleguide_gent-base/components/41-organisms/summary/README.md

 ## How it works

-The summary component consists of three parts:
+The summary component consists of 2 parts:

-* A spot illustration
-* A container where to put the data to highlight
+* A list containing the data.
 * An optional call-to-action button, for instance to subscribe for an event on an event detail page